-Table 8.5 Coefficients for models of the determinants of literacy (percentile transformation of number of characters recognized), Chinese of education.
-About 64 percent of the variance in literacy scores is due to variation in the number of years of school completed, and each additional year of schooling results in an expected increase of 5.5 percentile points on the literacy scale.
-Thus, for example, while the average person without any schooling would be expected to be at the 15th percentile of literacy (the intercept), the average high school graduate would be expected to be at the 81st percentile of literacy (since 15.02 + 5.46\12 = 80.54).
+The next step is to see whether the relationships between these factors and literacy continue to hold when the other factors are controlled.
+Table 5 shows the coefficients for five models predicting the level of literacy (the percentile-transformed scale of the number of characters identified).
+Consistent with Fig. 1, it is evident that the level of literacy is largely a result of education.
+About 64 per cent of the variance in literacy scores is due to variation in the number of years of school completed, and each additional year of schooling results in an expected increase of 5.5 percentile points on the literacy scale.
+Thus, for example, while the average person without any schooling would be expected to be at the 15th percentile of literacy (the intercept), the average high school graduate would be expected to be at the 81st percentile of literacy (since 15.02+5.46\12=80.54).